Quebec man charged with terrorism, planning to overthrow Haitian government

 The RCMP say a 51-year-old Quebec man has been charged with planning a terrorist act to overthrow the Haitian government of Jovenel Moise.

-Police say Gerald Nicolas will appear at the Quebec City courthouse on Dec.
+Gerald Nicolas will appear at the Quebec City courthouse on Dec.
 1 to face three terrorism-related charges.
+He is not detained in the interim, police said Thursday.

 Nicolas is charged with leaving Canada to facilitate a terrorist activity, facilitating a terrorist activity and providing property for terrorist purposes.

-Police say their investigation is not related to the July 2021 assassination of Moise.
+Police say their investigation of Nicolas is not related to the July 2021 assassination of Moise and that they are two separate events.

 The Mounties allege that Nicolas, a resident of Levis, Que., planned to stage an armed revolution in Haiti and ultimately seize power.

-Nicolas is alleged to have travelled to Haiti to co-ordinate a group of individuals whose intention was to take part in a coup.
+Sgt.
+Charles Poirier, an RCMP spokesperson, said the charges against Nicolas are serious and that he is alleged to have travelled to Haiti to co-ordinate a group of individuals whose intention was to take part in a coup.

+"What was found and what is alleged that occurred during this investigation is that Mr. Nicolas actually travelled to Haiti and to other Central and South American countries -- we're talking about multiple countries -- in order to recruit, finance and acquire some weapons for his armed revolution," Poirier said from Montreal.

+"He not only wanted to overthrow the government in place, but also seize power."